Johnson County Community College: College Now Courses and Information

 Quick Step Plus/COLLEGE ALGEBRA

 Quick Step Plus College Algebra is an independent study, self-paced course.
-It is not considered a College Now course, so it has different deadlines for enrollment.
+It is a yearlong course and is not considered a College Now course, so it has different deadlines for enrollment.

 Click here for the 2019-20 Quick Step Plus COLLEGE ALGEBRA Calendar and Enrollment Guide.

 The student's college credit for College Algebra is determined by assessment of the course material by a JCCC professor, not the high school teacher.
-The deadline to enroll for the 2019-20 year-long College Algebra course is Friday, October 4th, 2019. (see more information/documents below)
+The deadline to enroll for the 2019-20 year-long College Algebra course was Friday, October 4th, 2019.

 The purpose of the ALL Fund Application is to apply for financial support for College Now and Quick Step (College Algebra) classes at JCCC.
-The deadline to turn this form in to your high school counselor is 9/13/19.
-All application for the ALL Fund must apply for the College Now Grant before applying to the OPSF for ALL Fund College Now consideration.
+The deadline to turn this form in to your high school counselor for Spring 2020 classes is February 21st, 2020.
+All applicants for the ALL Fund must apply for the College Now Grant before applying to the Olathe Public Schools Foundation for ALL Fund College Now consideration.

-If a student is ONLY applying for College Algebra (Quick Step) support, then they do not need to apply for the College Now grant (above), as JCCC doesn't fund support for College Algebra.
+NOTE: If a student is ONLY applying for College Algebra (Quick Step) support in the Fall, then they do not need to apply for the College Now grant (above), as JCCC doesn't fund support for College Algebra.

 College Now and Quick Step Seniors